-In the six studies with a knowledge outcome, five of these measured this in the trained servers only.
+In the seven studies with a knowledge outcome, six of these measured this in the trained servers only.
 All trials used a self-completed test or questionnaire method.
-Response rates were high in the studies measuring knowledge immediately after the training, however were lower in those with a longer follow-up.
+Response rates were high in the studies measuring knowledge immediately after the training and were lower in those with a longer follow-up.

 Behaviour was measured in two studies (Boots 1995; Buka 1999) using self-reported data as the source of outcome data.
 Response rate to questionnaires tended to be low.
-Data on behaviour was gathered through observations by investigators in eight studies.
+Data on behaviour was gathered through observations by investigators in ten studies.
 Three (Johnsson 2003; Krass 1994; McLean 1994) out of the four studies undertaking patron interviews used a breath test to assess intoxication whilst one (Saltz 1987) collected self-reported data on alcohol consumption.
 With the exception of Johnsson 2003, which achieved an extremely high response rate for patron interview (>95%), the remaining studies response rates were lower (range of 40 to 65%).
+One study (Haworth 1997), in which the intervention was the promotion of the use of publicly available breathalysers, used data from these devices to determine the level of usage.

-All but one of the studies gathering injury outcome data used official records as the source, the exception being Warburton 2000 which used a self-complete questionnaire.
+All but one of the studies gathering injury outcome data used official records as the source, the exception being Warburton 2000 which used a self-completed questionnaire.

-Withdrawals and dropouts (Table 12)
+Withdrawals and dropouts